J&J Medical Connect

 CLINICAL DATA

-Durgam et al (2025)1 conducted a randomized, double-blind, placebo-controlled, multicenter study to evaluate the efficacy and safety of CAPLYTA in patients with MDEs associated with MDD or bipolar depression with mixed features.
+Durgam et al (2025)1 conducted a randomized, double-blind, placebo-controlled, multicenter study (Study 403) to evaluate the efficacy and safety of CAPLYTA in patients with MDEs associated with MDD or bipolar depression with mixed features.
 Patients were randomly assigned (1:1) to receive either CAPLYTA 42 mg (n=193) or placebo (n=195) for 6 weeks; this was followed by a 2-week safety follow-up period.

 CAPLYTA